au-ts/lionsos_docs/content/docs/kitty/hardware.md

 we want to setup the U-Boot environment to automatically load the system image.
 There are two main ways of getting system images into U-Boot:
-* The frst is booting via the network (**recommended**), which is where you have a TFTP server on some other computer that transfers the system image to U-Boot on the Odroid-C4 via the network.
+1. (**recommended**) Booting via the network.
+Where you have a TFTP server on some other computer that transfers the system image to U-Boot on the Odroid-C4 via the network.
-* The other option is to use a storage device such as an SD card or eMMC.
+2. Using a storage device such as an SD card or eMMC.

 TODO, only tested these instructions via SD card, not via eMMC yet.